AdguardTeam/AdguardFilters/CONTRIBUTING.md

   add the new domain to the existing expression — either at the **beginning** or **at the end**, rather than creating a new rule on a separate line.
   This makes it easy to add a new domain consistently, treating them as a single rule.

+  **Important:** Don't insert a new domain at a random position in the middle of the list.

   * For cosmetic rules – at the beginning of the rule: